ProductAlchemist/porter-case-studies/acquisition-opportunity-sizing.md

 ### What I'd Do Differently

 **Earlier Stakeholder Alignment on Scope:**
-- I built a comprehensive roadmap assuming resources would be available
+- We built a comprehensive roadmap assuming resources would be available
 - Should have pressure-tested org commitment to multi-quarter investment earlier
 - Could have scoped Phase 1 more defensively to ensure core value delivered